T1m3M/jekyll-theme-chirpy/_posts/2021-03-05-MIPS-cheatsheet.md

 MIPS architecture uses 32-bit memory addresses and 32-bit data words (4 bytes), note that the endianness of MIPS can be little or big-endian but we will talk about little-endian here regarding the data represented in memory.

 Talking about memory!
 It's important to know that the addresses of data read or written from/into memory should be word aligned (divisible by 4), now we have a good grasp of MIPS.

-Let's dive in!
+Before we dive in.
+It worth mentioning that most of the examples in this post is from [Digital Design and Computer Architecture 2nd edition by David Harris and Sarah Harris](https://www.amazon.com/Digital-Design-Computer-Architecture-Harris-ebook/dp/B00HEHG7W2) which I highly recommend for those interested in computer architecture.

 <hr>